Could my depression have been caused by being a stay at home mom?

 She is so much better at it than I ever was.

-She loves those sweet girls with every ounce of her being.
+She loves those sweet babies with every ounce of her being.

 She has a schedule and they do school every stinking day.